Java Annotations tutorial with examples

 }

-public class MyChildClass extends MyParentClass {
+class MyChildClass extends MyParentClass {

 ...